PLEASE NOTE: The Field Centre is currently closed due to COVID-19.

 - a home for the various clubs run by SBBOT

-- by fulfilling the role of Visitor Centre for people coming to the Bay
+- by fulfilling the role of the Visitor Centre for people coming to the Bay

 - by providing a classroom for schools and universities